Croissant French Toast

 This is seriously one dish that turns out great every single time.
 Those flaky croissants drink up all that rich custard overnight and somehow taste even better than before.
 Plus, getting it ready ahead of time makes hosting so much easier.
 My favorite part?
 When everyone asks me for the instructions after tasting it – isn't that what every home cook wants to hear?

 A plate features two powdered sugar-coated croissants, a dollop of whipped cream, fresh raspberries, blueberries, and a slice of orange.
-Pin it
+Save it

 A plate features two powdered sugar-coated croissants, a dollop of whipped cream, fresh raspberries, blueberries, and a slice of orange. | kylierecipes.com